deduce-dev/dac-man/docs/plugins/overview.md

-When Dac-Man detects that two versions of the same file are not identical, it selects the appropriate plug-in based on the filetype, and performs the final part of the change analysis by running the change analysis implemented in the plug-in's `compare()` method, passing the two files as arguments.
+When Dac-Man detects that two versions of the same file are not identical, it selects the appropriate plug-in based on the filetype, and performs the final part of the change analysis by running the change analysis implemented in the plug-in's `compare()` method, passing the paths of the two files as arguments.

 In terms of the concrete implementation, a Dac-Man plug-in is a subclass of the `Comparator` base class.
 The [Plug-in API](../../reference/plugins-api) page of this document's reference section contains the description of the `Comparator` base class and its methods.